Cosys-Lab/Cosys-AirSim/docs/echo.md

 ## Client API
 Use `getEchoData(sensor name, vehicle name)` API to retrieve the echo sensor data.
 * The API returns a Point-Cloud as a flat array of floats, the final attenuation, total distance along with the timestamp of the capture and sensor pose.
-* Point-Cloud:
-  * The floats represent [x, y, z, attenuation, total_distance] for each point hit within the range in the last scan.
 * Echo Pose:
     * Default: Echo sensor pose in the vehicle frame.
     * External: If set to `External`(see table) the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.
+* Active Point-Cloud:
+  * The floats represent [x, y, z, attenuation, total_distance] for each point hit within the range in the last scan.
-* Groundtruth:
+* Active Groundtruth:
-    * For each point of the Point-Cloud a label string is kept that has the name of the object that the point belongs to.
+    * For each point of the Active Point-Cloud a label string is kept that has the name of the object that the point belongs to.
+* Passive Point-Cloud:
+  * The floats represent [x, y, z, attenuation, total_distance, reflection angle x, reflection angle y, reflection angle z] for each point hit within the range in the last scan.
+* Passive Groundtruth:
+    * For each point two strings are kept of the Passive Point-Cloud.
+The first a label string representing the object of the reflection and second the name of the Passive Echo Beacon that was the source of this reflection.
 Use `setEchoData(sensor name, vehicle name, echo data)` API to render an external pointcloud back to the simulation.
 It expects it to be [x,y,z] as a flat array of floats.